reyteves/airline-booking-system/README.md

 - **Purpose**:
 To develop a basic airline booking system that enables users to search for flights, book tickets, and manage their bookings efficiently.
 - **Scope**:
-The MVP includes flight search, booking, ticket management, and payment processing.
+**The Airline Booking System** includes flight search, booking, ticket management, and payment processing.
 It excludes advanced features such as seat selection, loyalty programs, or multi-city bookings.
 - **Definitions, Acronyms, and Abbreviations**:
     - **PNR**: Passenger Name Record
     - **API**: Application Programming Interface
+    - **MVP**: Minimum Viable Product

 ## 4. Overall Description